mhourani23/twitter_coronavirus/README.md

 # Coronavirus twitter analysis
+Note that I have saved the correct files to outputs2, not outputs.
+I had a bug in my code so the files in the outputs folder are not correct.
 ### Task 4
 Task: provide a brief explanation of your results and include the 4 generate png files